LERCAutomation/DataSelector-ArcPro-UserGuide/introduction/introduction.rst

    \newpage

 .. index::
-	single: Tool overview
+	single: Overview

 Tool overview
 =============

 The Data Selector Tool presents a simple user interface to extract information from Recorder 6 based on the selection criteria and desired format specified by the individual user.
 It is integrated into the user interface of the installed GIS application - appearing as an add-in tool button.
-The tool itself has a simple interface (:ref:`figUI`), requiring a minimum of input (a set of SQL clauses to be used in the selection, an output format and an output file destination are the only required items).
+The tool has a simple interface (:ref:`figUI`), requiring a minimum of input (a set of SQL clauses to be used in the selection, an output format and an output file destination are the only required items).
 Once set up, the tool communicates with both the GIS system and an associated SQL database to extract the required data.
 The output files can be created as ESRI FileGeodatabase feature classes and tables, ESRI shapefile (.shp) files, Comma Separated Value (.csv) files or plain Text (.txt) files.

 .. _figUI: